Multiple off-camera flash – gelling your flash for effect

 A fabulous model in an unusual setting … all sweetened with some interesting light, and I think we have some eye-catching results.

-technical details & settings
+Technical details & settings

-The two speedlights were both fired via two PocketWizard FlexTT5 transceivers (vendor).
+The two speedlights were both fired via two PocketWizard FlexTT5 transceivers (affiliate).
 I had another FlexTT5 transceiver on my camera, on top of which was an SB-900 controlling the output of the two speedlights.

 The light on the background was adjusted to taste by looking at the camera’s preview.
 I’m not even sure it would be possible to use a light-meter to meter for that, since there is so much reflection of light.
 So it was quicker for me to set a low power setting of around 1/16th full power, and adjust from there.
 I controlled the output with my on-camera (with TT5) SB-900 speedlight which was the Master controller.
 (I don’t recall the exact final power setting of the background light though.)